Sandnes Ulf: History

 In 1997 the 11 football clubs of Sandnes founded Sandnes FK in an attempt to form a potential top club.
 The project however only succeeded partly, with a couple of seasons in Second Division.
 In 2003 Sandnes FK was on the verge of bankruptcy when they won their Third Division group, whereas Ulf-Sandnes was relegated to Fourth Division.
-This increased the keenness of both parts to cooperate, and during the winter of 2003/04 Sandnes FK incorporated into Ulf, with Ulf thus changing its name to Sandnes Ulf.
+This increased the keenness of both parts to cooperate, and during the winter of 2003–04 Sandnes FK incorporated into Ulf, with Ulf thus changing its name to Sandnes Ulf.

 With Asle Andersen arriving at the club in 2006 as a player-manager he revitalised and professionalised the club and immediately brought on-field success.
 In 2007, Sandnes Ulf won promotion to Adeccoligaen (2008 1. divisjon), the second highest division in the Norwegian football league system.
 They won their 2. divisjon group three points ahead of Stavanger IF.
 This sparked renewed interest in the club, with increased press coverage and attendances at Sandnes stadion.

 Prior to the 2008 season, the signings of Paul Oyuga and Artur Kotenko brought even more experience from professional football to the club.
 They were relegated back to 2. divisjon in 2008, but recovered and returned to the 1. divisjon for the 2010 season.

 The club finished the 2010 1. divisjon at a relegation spot once again.
 However, Follo FK, a team which had managed to avoid relegation, was forced to withdraw from the league because of financial difficulties, and Sandnes Ulf kept its place in the division for the 2011 1. divisjon.

 The 2011 season turned out to be very successful for the club: On 23 October 2011, one hundred years after its formation and one year after it was supposed to be relegated from the 1. divisjon, Sandnes Ulf gained promotion to the Norwegian top flight.
-Until that date, Sandnes had been the only city amongst the 10 largest cities in Norway which had not had a team in the top flight after World War Two.
+Until that date, Sandnes had been the only city among the 10 largest cities in Norway which had not had a team in the top flight after World War Two.